kalsam123/Boston-House-price-prediction-using-regression/README.md

 app.py is the code for running the Web API of the final model.

 Run:
-Download all the files in a singel folder.
+Download all the files in a single folder.
 Run the file app.py.